Pages

 No Chords or Soloing

 I’ve tried and failed to learn chords many times over.
 I will never be a New Orleans style tenor banjo player.
 I completely understand how chords are formed from a theory perspective, but that doesn’t mean that I know what the chord changes should be for any song in the world.
-So, it’s a relief not having to think about chords at all.
-Also, I have no interest in soloing like people do in bluegrass or jazz, therefore it’s another relief that in traditional Irish music you don’t have to ever solo.
+So, it’s a relief not having to think about chords in that way.
+Also, I have no interest in soloing like people do in bluegrass or jazz, therefore it’s another relief that in traditional Irish music sessions you don’t have to ever solo.

 My Instrument is one of the Instruments